Herseninstituut/FYD_Matlab/dj/+labjournal/readme.md

 **Labjournal database**
-A place to create your own lab journals
+Create your own lab journal:

-Simply create a new table after initializing Datajoint :
+We will create a new table called "Huub" in the *labjournal* database after initializing Datajoint :
 ```
 % Initialize
 initDJ('leveltlab')